 Bare Pond (and a small buffer zone around it) is protected from development by state wetlands regulations.
 However, most of the land could be developed by Boston College for use as dorms, classroom or office buildings, or parking lots.
 Such development would be a devastating blow to a beloved conservation area.

-The site development plan shown above is not currently under consideration.
+The site development plan shown above was presented to the temple many years ago, and is not currently under consideration.
 However, it gives an idea of the extent of development that might be possible on the land.

 The Friends of Webster Woods has been created to advocate for preservation of this important tract of open space.
 Follow them on Facebook.
 In July 2017, the Friends wrote a letter to the candidates for mayor asking them to pledge to take specific steps to preserve Webster Woods.
-The Conservators supports the FOWW letter, and our Board of Directors also wrote to the candidates with details about our position.
-We received this reply from candidate Ruthanne Fuller, who was elected mayor on November 7th.
+The Conservators supported the FOWW letter, and our Board of Directors also wrote to the candidates with details about our position.
+We received this reply from candidate Ruthanne Fuller, who was elected mayor in November 2017.

-We advocate for permanent preservation of the entire wooded area, including Bare Pond and the former MASCO parking lot located within the wooded area.
+We urge the City of Newton to permanently preserve the entire wooded area outlined in blue in the image above, including Bare Pond and the former MASCO parking lot located within the wooded area.

 In early 2018, Mayor Fuller appointed a panel to advise her on how to protect the woods.
-Conservators President Beth Wilkinson is chair of the advisory panel, which also includes Conservators board members Peter Barrer and Dan Brody.
+Conservators Director (and former President) Beth Wilkinson is chair of the advisory panel, which also includes Conservators Directors Peter Barrer and Dan Brody.

 In October 2018, the City Council appropriated $105,000 of CPA funds to hire legal, appraisal, and other consultants to advise on a preservation strategy.